-> To set up a new Powerline network:
+To set up a new Powerline network:

-- 1. Make sure that your wired Ethernet connections are working.
-If you have an existing wireless network, make sure that it is connected to the Internet. - a.
-On a computer that is connected to your router or gateway using an Ethernet cable, open a web browser and navigate to a web page. - b.
+- Make sure that your wired Ethernet connections are working: - a.
+If you have an existing wireless network, make sure that it is connected to the Internet. - b.
+On a computer that is connected to your router or gateway using an Ethernet cable, open a web browser and navigate to a web page. - c.
 On a computer or device that is connected to your wireless network, open a web browser and navigate to a web page. - 2.
-Plug the one Powerline device into a wall outlet near your router or gateway.
-Then, connect the device to the LAN port on your router or gateway using an Ethernet cable. - 3.
-Plug the second Powerline device into a wall outlet where you want to add Internet access. - (Optional) You can use the provided Ethernet cable to connect the Powerline device to an Ethernet port on a computer, game console, Blu-ray player, or other peripheral device.

-The Powerline devices attempt to detect each other and form a Powerline network.

-5. Wait for the Powerline network to recognize each Powerline device.
+Plug the one Powerline device into a wall outlet near your router or gateway. - 3.
+Connect the device to the LAN port on your router or gateway using an Ethernet cable. - 4.
+Plug the second Powerline device into a wall outlet where you want to add Internet access. - 5.
+(Optional) Use the Ethernet cable that came with your adapter to connect the Powerline device to an Ethernet port on a computer, game console, Blu-ray player, or other peripheral device. - The Powerline devices attempt to detect each other and form a Powerline network. - 6.
+Wait for the Powerline network to recognize each Powerline device.

 This process could take as little as 5 seconds or up to 80 seconds.